-- He is also a certified Deep Listening® Facilitator and an associate professor at the Center for Deep Listening at Rensselaer Polytechnic Institute.
-He has studied with Pauline Oliveros, the founder of Deep Listening®, as well as Heloise Gold and IONE.
+- Certified Deep Listening® Facilitator and an associate professor at the Center for Deep Listening at Rensselaer Polytechnic Institute.

-- As a therapeutic musician and sound healer, he has studied at the Music for Healing and Transition Program.
+- Certified Music Practitioner from the Music for Healing and Transition Program.

 - Michael is a composer at Wavepaths, a platform providing music experiences for and as psychedelic therapy